apache/spark/docs/configuration.md

   <td><code>spark.python.profile</code></td>
   <td>false</td>
   <td>
-    Enable profiling in Python worker, the profile result will show up by `sc.show_profiles()`, or it will be displayed before the driver exiting.
-It also can be dumped into disk by `sc.dump_profiles(path)`.
-If some of the profile results had been displayed manually, they will not be displayed automatically before driver exiting.
+    Enable profiling in Python worker, the profile result will show up by <code>sc.show_profiles()<code>, or it will be displayed before the driver exiting.
+It also can be dumped into disk by
+    <code>sc.dump_profiles(path)<code>.
+If some of the profile results had been displayed manually,
+    they will not be displayed automatically before driver exiting.

-    By default the `pyspark.profiler.BasicProfiler` will be used, but this can be overridden by passing a profiler class in as a parameter to the `SparkContext` constructor.
+    By default the <code>pyspark.profiler.BasicProfiler<code> will be used, but this can be overridden by passing a profiler class in as a parameter to the <code>SparkContext<code> constructor.
   </td>
 </tr>
 <tr>